Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 When I cried out to You.

 a.
-Oh, how great is Your goodness, which You have laid up for those who fear You: The same David who knew such trouble in Psalm 31:9-13 is the same David who praised God so completely at the end of the song.
-This is because David had a deep trust in God (as reflected in Psalm 31:14-18) and that trust was rewarded with joy.
+Oh, how great is Your goodness, which You have laid up for those who fear You: The same David who knew such trouble in Psalm 31:9-13 praised God so completely at the end of the song.
+This is because David had a deep trust in God (as reflected in Psalm 31:14-18), and that trust was rewarded with joy.

 b.
 You shall hide them in the secret place of Your presence: Attacked by so many enemies and so many troubles, David found security in the secret place of God’s presence.
 There was comfort and strength in the hidden place of God’s presence, of true fellowship with Him.

 i.
 There are many followers of Jesus Christ who seem to know very little of the secret place of God’s presence.
 They regard it as only a thing for mystics or the super-spiritual.
 Yet David was a warrior and man well acquainted with the realities of life.
 It is true that the life of the spirit seems to come more easily for some than others, but there is an aspect of the secret place of God’s presence that is for everyone who puts his trust in Him.

 ii.
 In the secret place of Your presence: “‘With the covering of thy countenance.’
 Their life shall be so hidden with Christ in God, that their enemies shall not be able to find them out.
 To such a hiding-place Satan himself dare not approach.
 There the pride of man cannot come.”
 (Clarke)

 c.
 From the plots of man; you shall keep them secretly in a pavilion from the strife of tongues: The presence of God was so secure for David that he found refuge from not only the plots of his enemies, but even from the attacks of their words (the strife of tongues).